Welcome to today's edition of the Rush 24-7 podcast.

 He isn't thinking about the small people at all.

-Barack Obama is probably one of the worst pres well, not probably is one of the worst presidents ever that this country has had, Mark.
+Well, not probably, is one of the worst presidents ever that this country has had, Mark.

-And you're hitting it right.
+And you're hitting it for a while.

-Fiscally, his numbers are right there with Hoover, and whether you blame Hoover for the depression or not, the the the blowing up of the deficit is Hoover like.
+And whether you blame Hoover for the Depression or not, the blowing up of the deficit is Hoover-like.

-This is depression era numbers in terms of the gap between revenue and spending.
+This is Depression-era numbers in terms of the gap between revenue and spending.

 Those things do result in excessive government spending, and it ends when the military conflicts end.